Bealby/grandpas-pocket-watch-shop/README.md

 - [Amazon Web Service](https://aws.amazon.com/) - Used to store static files and images
 - [Date Picker](https://bootstrap-datepicker.readthedocs.io/en/latest/) -
-   Used to display calender on appoinment form
+   Used to display calendar on appointment form

 ### Frameworks